simeon-ned/mcp/_pages/01_about.md

 * **Introduction and Modeling** (1 week): recap the concept of dynamical system, and discuss some issues related to practical implementation of controllers.

-* **Recview of System Analysis and Control** (1 week): review of system analysis, Lyapunov theory, stability, and linear and nonlinear control, with focus on numerical tools.
+* **Review of System Analysis and Control** (1 week): review of system analysis, Lyapunov theory, stability, and linear and nonlinear control, with focus on numerical tools.

 * **Optimization in Planning and Control** (2 weeks): overview the optimization driven methods dedicated for planning and control of linear and nonlinear systems, MPC and Lyapunov inspired methods.